U.N. plans first aid airlift to Syria from Iraq as winter grips

-GENEVA (Reuters) - The United Nations’ first relief airlift to Syria from Iraq will deliver food and winter supplies to the mostly Kurdish northeast over the next 10 days with the permission of both governments, U.N. aid agencies said on Tuesday.
+GENEVA (Reuters) - The United Nations’ first relief airlift to Syria from Iraq will deliver food and winter supplies to the mostly Kurdish northeast this week with the permission of both governments, the UNHCR refugee agency said on Tuesday.

-The airbridge, using Ilyushin-76 commercial cargo planes flying to Hassakeh from Arbil in northern Iraq, will begin on Thursday.
-Up to 12 flights are scheduled through Sunday, said Amin Awad, director of the U.N. refugee agency’s Middle East and North Africa Bureau.
+The airbridge, using Ilyushin-76 commercial cargo planes to Hassakeh from Arbil in northern Iraq, will begin on Thursday.
+Up to 12 flights are scheduled through Sunday, said Amin Awad, director of UNHCR’s Middle East and North Africa Bureau.

-Elisabeth Byrs, a spokeswoman for the U.N.’s World Food Programme (WFP), later said that it also planned 10 rotations over the next 10 days in an operation aimed at feeding more than 30,000 people for a month.
-Its first flight would carry 40 metric tons of food, including wheat flour, pasta, oil, sugar, salt, rice, canned beans and bulgur wheat, she said.

 U.N. agencies have ferried limited aid supplies into Syria from Iraq and Lebanon, but not via Turkey because of objections from President Bashar al-Assad’s government.